Skip to main content

 Check Price on Amazon

-Miyabi Birchwood SG2 8” Chef’s Knife
+Miyabi Birchwood SG2 8-inch Chef's Knife

 Miyabi Birchwood SG2 Chef's Knife